 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against RYVYL, Invivyd, Honda, Allianz and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of RYVYL Inc. (NASDAQ: RVYL), Invivyd, Inc. (NASDAQ: IVVD), Honda Motor Co., Ltd. (NYSE: HMC), and Allianz SE (OTCMKTS: ALIZY).
+NEW YORK, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of RYVYL Inc. RVYL, Invivyd, Inc. IVVD, Honda Motor Co., Ltd. HMC, and Allianz SE ALIZY.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: Pursuant to the January 29, 2021 public offering and/or January 29, 2021 - January 20, 2023